Dans-labs/dariah-contrib/docs/Tech/Tables.md

 ??? caution "Permissions"
-    This is not the whole truth, the presence of these action buttons is dependent on additional constraints, such as whether the current user has rights to submit, and whether the assessment is complete.
+    This is not the whole truth, the presence of these action buttons is dependent on additional constraints, such as whether the current user has rights to submit, and whether the assessment is completen and whether the contribution is not frozen.

 It can also be the case that the assessment has been reviewed with outcome `revise`.
 In that case, the submit button changes into an `Enter revisions` button, and